ouczxd/CASPRS/Lingnan/readme.txt

-This directory contains the supplementary files of the paper about the evolution of Lingnan Beach, which is writen in Chinese.
+This directory contains the paper about the evolution of Lingnan Beach and the supplementary file, which is writen in Chinese with english abstract.